PeterMylemans/ansible-role-install4j/README.md

 `install4j_timestamp_server_url: http://timestamp.digicert.com`

-The url of the timestamp server that is for code signing.
+The url of the timestamp server that is used for code signing.

 Dependencies
 ------------